 The Opening Bid

-A tax sale property’s opening bid must meet the delinquent property tax and all other city or county liens against the property.
+A tax sale property’s opening bid must meet the delinquent property tax, all other city or county liens against the property and any accrued penalties, interest, court costs and attorneys' fees.

 Purchaser's Responsibility after the Sale